-- A Includes Lieutenant Ellen Ainsworth who was one of four Army Nurses to earn the Silver Star during WWII.
+- A through AM Includes Lieutenant Ellen Ainsworth who was one of four Army Nurses to earn the Silver Star during WWII.
 These were the first Silver Stars awarded to women in the Army during WW II.

-- C-D Includes Private First Class Charles Cartee who fearlessly performed the deeds that would earn him the Silver Star during a rescue deemed by many to be impossible.
+- C Includes Private First Class Charles Cartee who fearlessly performed the deeds that would earn him the Silver Star during a rescue deemed by many to be impossible.

 - F-G Technician Fifth Grade Henry Finseth evacuated casualties for nearly 60 hours over the course of 3 days.
 Technician Fifth Grade Joseph N. Gomez was part of the famed Merrill's Marauders.
 Captain Louis H. Fletcher was a Dental Corps officer.
 First Lieutenant Clyde M. Fowler was a Medical Administrative Corps officer.

 - H Private First Class Welbey Hatton performed a battlefield amputation in order to evacuate one of two casualties.
 Ultimately, he saved both of their lives.

 - I-J In addition to the Silver Star, Technician Fourth Class Sinton Jones Jr was also awarded the Distinguished Service Cross.
 Private First Class Joph Ito, a medic with the famed 442nd Regimental Combat Team (Nisei Volunteers), raced across 150 yards of open terrain under sniper, machine gun and artillery fire to reach and treat 5 wounded comrades.
 Also on this page, one of only two known three-time recipients of the Combat Medic Badge, Technician Fifth Grade Henry Jenkins' first Silver Star citation.
 He earned his second in the Korean War.
 First Lieutenant Albert E. Johnson was a Medical Administrative Corps officer

 - K Private Robert Kalish was captured twice by the enemy.
 While a prisoner, he treated two seriously wounded comrades and negotiated their release, his release, and a vehicle to transport them to friendly lines.
 Captain John T. Kelly Jr. was a Dental Corps officer.
 CPT Robert S. Kinoshita is a double recipient of the Silver Star, double recipient of the Bronze Star with V device